MarcelJurtz/mjurtz.com/_posts/2018-01-18-c-mastering-the-basics-lambda-expressions.md

 guid: https://blog.mjurtz.com/?p=724
 permalink: /2018/01/c-mastering-the-basics-lambda-expressions/
 categories:
-  - CSharp
+  - csharp
 tags:
-  - .NET
+  - dotnet
-  - CSharp
+  - csharp
-  - Development
+  - development
-  - Programming
+  - programming
 ---
 Are you one of the people who are easily intimidated by complicated-looking things?
 I felt a little bit like that when I saw lambda expressions for the first time.
 But let me tell you this: they really only look scary on the very first look.
 This article covers the basics of using lambda expressions and should be seen as quick introduction rather than extensive documentation.